 Only one Federal Tax ID will be needed.

 There is no fee to apply for a Federal Tax ID, however you may be required to pay for entity classification at the time of application.
+This can vary depending on when the business registers for a Federal Tax ID as well as the kind of business that is registering.

 No. This number is unique to a single business.
 Even if a business requests a change, the number will not be re-assigned to a new business.
+Once a Federal Tax ID is register with a business it doesn’t have to be renewed and it works solely for that business.

 If you are in need of a Tax ID number, fill out the IRS form SS-4 by clicking here.
 We do recommend speaking with a Cary CPA prior to submitting your form.
 It is best to make sure that your documentation is recorded properly from the start.
 If a change is needed, it could take weeks before the change is accepted.